Michael Field (author): Biographies

-They were Aestheticists, strongly influenced by the thoughts of Walter Pater.
-They developed a large circle of literary friends and contacts; in particular painters and life partners Charles Ricketts and Charles Shannon, near whom they settled in Richmond, London.
-Robert Browning was also a close friend of theirs, and they knew and admired Oscar Wilde, whose death they bitterly mourned.
-While they were always well connected, the early critical success was not sustained (this is often attributed to the joint identity of Field becoming known).
+Bradley and Cooper were Aestheticists, strongly influenced by the thoughts of Walter Pater.
+They developed a large circle of literary friends and contacts; in particular, painters and life partners Charles Ricketts and Charles Shannon, near whom they settled in Richmond, London.
+Robert Browning was a close friend of theirs — if also the source of their leaked identity — as well as Rudyard Kipling.
+They also knew and admired Oscar Wilde, whose death they bitterly mourned.

+While Bradley and Cooper were always well connected and financially independent, their early critical success was not sustained.
+(This is often attributed to the joint identity of Field becoming known).
 They knew many of the aesthetic movement of the 1890s, including Walter Pater, Vernon Lee, J. A. Symonds and also Bernard Berenson.
 William Rothenstein was a friend.
-In 1899 the death of Edith's father enabled them to buy their own house as evidence of their "close marriage", although Edith saw her father's death as retribution for their lifestyle.
-Edith later led the way in establishing the couple as active Catholics.
+In 1899, the death of Cooper's father enabled them to buy their own house as evidence of their "close marriage" although Cooper saw her father's death as retribution for their lifestyle.
+She later led the way in establishing the couple as active Catholics.

-They wrote a number of passionate love poems to each other, and their name Michael Field was their way of declaring their inseparable oneness.
-Friends referred to them as the Fields, the Michaels or the Michael Fields.
-They had a range of pet names for each other.
-They also were passionately devoted to their pets, in particular a dog named Whym Chow, for whom they wrote a book of poems named after him.
+Bradley and Cooper wrote a number of passionate love poems to each other, and their name, Michael Field, was their way of declaring their inseparable oneness.
+Friends referred to them as the Fields, the Michaels, or the Michael Fields while they themselves had a range of pet names for each other.
+They also were passionately devoted to their pets, particularly their dog, Whym Chow, for whom they wrote a book of elegiac poems entitled Whym Chow: Flame of Love.
 Their joint journal starts with an account of Bradley's passion for Alfred Gérente, an artist in stained glass and brother of Henri Gérente, who was of an English background but worked mostly in France.
-It goes on to document Michael Field as a figure, amongst 'his' literary counterparts, and their lives together.
+It goes on to document Michael Field as a figure amongst 'his' literary counterparts and their lives together.
 When Whym Chow died in 1906, the emotional pattern of the relationship was disturbed; both women became Roman Catholic converts in 1907.
-Their religious inclinations are reflected in their later works, where their earlier writing is influenced by classical and Renaissance culture, in its pagan aspects particularly, Sappho as understood by the late Victorians, and perhaps Walter Savage Landor.
+Their religious inclinations are reflected in their later works while their earlier writing was influenced by classical and Renaissance culture in its pagan aspects, particularly Sappho as understood by the late Victorians and perhaps Walter Savage Landor.